sonect/sonect-sdk-ios/README.md

 - Carthage
 - Manual

-Email Sonect to obtain your SDK token.

 Sonect SDK is written from ground up in Objective - C, and doesn’t have any external dependencies, so that it plays well with older code bases.

 The main entry point to the SDK is `SNCSonect` object.
-To present the Sonect view controller, do the following
+To present the Sonect view controller, you have to obtain the SDK token, the user ID and the signature, which **must** be calculated on your bank's serverside for security reasons.

 ## Obj-C